zeebe-io/enhancements/ZEP000-size-based-snapshot.md

 # Drawbacks
 [drawbacks]: #drawbacks

-Replication is done more often.
+Replication could be done more often.
 Might be an issue on bigger state.

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives